krizsan/mule-docker/README.md

 # Mule ESB Community Edition Docker Image
-Docker image with Mule ESB on Alpine Linux and Oracle Java 8.
+Docker image with Mule ESB on Linux and Java 8.
+Mule ESB versions prior to version 4 are built on Alpine Linux and Oracle Java 8.
+Version 4 is built on Debian and OpenJDK 8.

 ## Building
 Before building with Maven, the DOCKER_HOST environment variable needs to be set.